Qeteshpony/MikroTikLEDs/README.md

 ### Usage
 - Create a user with _full_ permissions on each of the devices and give it a strong password
-- Copy the ledswitch.example.env file to ledswitch.env and edit it.
+- Copy the ledswitch.example.env file to ledswitch.env
 - Edit the ledswitch.env file and fill in your data
 - Build and start the container by running `docker compose up -d`